mahidhar/sc24_k8s_tutorial/5_storage.md

 ## Using ephemeral storage

-In the past exercizes you have seen that you can write in pretty much any part of the filesystem inside a pod.
+In the past exercises you have seen that you can write in pretty much any part of the filesystem inside a pod.
 But the amount of space you have at your disposal is limited.
 And if you use a significant portion of it, your pod might be terminated if kubernetes needs to reclaim some node space.

 If you need access to a larger (and often faster) local area, you should use the so-called ephemeral storage using emptyDir.